-Source based switching allows for a source to be selected first followed by selecting a destination.
+Source based switching allows for a source to be selected first followed by selecting a destination or multiple destinations.

-The factory default setting is the destination is selected first followed by selecting a source (box unchecked).
+The factory default setting is Destination Based switching where the destination is selected first followed by selecting a source (box unchecked).

+Enable GUI Panel

 Enable Auto Take

 Enable Source Based Switching

 Start update polling rate (1 to 120 seconds) 2